SumanAnsari/Movie-Premiere/README.md

 lessons, read things online and ask my friends to figure out the Javascript and CSS a lot of the times because the positions especially confused me a lot.
 It is specifically the syntax difference in each of them that increases my confusion.
 Because of how complicated it was looking to me, I ended up only following parts of my initial wireframe and I think thats fine because I had to adapt to my skills.
-I still went for the minimalistic design I wanted with clear communication and a good color palette that really tell the story of the film and also how I generally express my design work.
-I recognize that this work will not be perfect;however, I do think the overall user experience could be further enhanced and the concept behind why the website exists could be made clearer.
+I still went for the minimalistic design I wanted with clear communication and a good color palette that really tells the story of the film and also expresses my own design aesthetic.
+I recognize that this work will not be perfect; however, I do think the overall user experience could be further enhanced and the concept behind why the website exists could be made clearer if I had had more time.